 Chamaedorea radicalis may not be easy to find but, in my view, it is worth seeking out if exotic-looking ground cover is required in milder localities.
 Because of its diminutive size and low light requirements, Chamaedorea radicalis can also be grown indoors.

 One of the hardiest of the cycads,Cycas panzhihuaensis (the Dukou Cycad) from China, is difficult to obtain although seeds are sometimes offered.
 All cycads grow very slowly at the best of times and trying to get one up from seed is a tedious process.
-A C. panzhihuaensis which I germinated is now in its fourth season and is yet to produce its third leaf*.
+The alternative is to buy a mature one and never admit to your friends or even to yourself how much you paid.
+A C. panzhihuaensis which I germinated produced three leaves by its fourth season*.
 According to current knowledge this species may be the best for growing in the U.K..
+Curiously, I have read in some places that C. panzhihuanensis is a fast-growing cycad - either the authors are mistaken or I am doing something very wrong with this plant.
+However, it is likely that growth may speed up as the cycad grows in size.
+This also happens to palms.

 * According to Tobias Spanner's website (http://www.rarepalmseeds.com/pix/CycPan.shtml) 'It is very fast and easy to grow, and, with heavy fertilizing, will produce three flushes of dark green to bluish leaves per year, and grow up to an incredible 60 cm (24 in.) of trunk in just five years from seed.'
 Obviously, it is easy to do something wrong!